Public Resources for

 • The business enterprise is resident in and authorized to do business in New York State

-• Entity is independently owned and operated
+• The entity is independently owned and operated

 • The entity is not dominant in its field